jmalarcon/Win11ClockToggler/README.md

 # Win11ClockToggler

-One of the many bummers that **Windows 11** brings to the table is **the inability to hide the date/time** in the taskbar.
+One of the many bummers in **Windows 11** is **the inability to hide the date/time** in the taskbar.
 This is really an annoyance if you create screen recordings or tutorials and don't want the clock to be shown in your final video.

-After waiting for months for them to fix this issue, I decided to write this small and fast little command line tool: **Win11ClockToggler**.
+After waiting for months for Microsoft to fix this issue, I decided to write this small and fast little command line tool: **Win11ClockToggler**.

 ![The app icon](Win11ClockToggler.png)